Advertisement

 3 / 5

-Women who are overweight or obese—indicated by a body mass index (BMI) of 25 or greater—have a higher risk of breast cancer than those who maintain a healthy weight, especially after menopause.
-Being overweight can also increase a woman’s risk for breast cancer recurrence.
+Being overweight can also increase the risk for breast cancer recurrence.
 Why the increased risk?
 Fat cells produce estrogen, which can contribute to the growth of hormone-receptor-positive breast cancers.

 “The recommendation is at least 150 minutes of moderate exercise a week,” Dr. Edmunds says.
-“I recommend 30 minutes of moderate exercise most days of the week in addition to regular resistance training.”
-It goes without saying that maintaining a healthy weight begins with a healthy diet.
+“I recommend 30 minutes of moderate exercise most days of the week in addition to regular resistance training [which uses your own body weight or light weights to build strength, like situps or using resistance bands]."

 quit smoking